-- a.
-The public notification policy is included in Attachment #6. - b.
-Provider evaluation is included in Attachment #6 and Attachment #7. - c.
-Local appeals procedures can be found in Attachment #8.
-Training providers will first file disputes with the LWDA staff.
+Local appeals procedures can be found in Attachment 8.
+Training providers will first file disputes with LWDA staff.
 A hearing will be set up to allow the training provider to informally dispute the matter.
 A written solution will be mandatory for all disputes and will be filed within 30 days of the filing date of the appeal.
 Every attempt is made for an informal resolution.
-All training providers will be notified of their right to file a Second Level Appeal with the TCSG, OWD. - d.
-The LWDA staff has access to the Georgia Work Ready Online Participant Portal.
-The provider's ETPL information is assessed, as well as participant performance data, to determine if updates are needed to the ETPL.
-For programs to remain eligible, they must supply updated information regarding their programs.
-Any data that needs to
+All training providers will be notified of the right to file a Second Level Appeal with TCSG, OWD.

+d.
+Provide a description of the ongoing process used to update the data on the eligible providers list (exclusive of the state-conducted continued eligibility process).

-- be updated on the list is sent to LWDA staff, who sends a change request to the ETPL staff at the TCSG, OWD, for changes.
-Significant changes to a program, such as a price increase, will be submitted to the WDB for approval. - e.
-The Southern Georgia Area's Individual Training Account Policy (see Attachment #9) is included. - f.
-ITA activity is tracked and managed through the Geographic Solutions Georgia Work Ready Online Participant Portal.
+The LWDA staff has access to Georgia Virtual One Stop System.
+The provider's ETPL information is assessed as well as participant performance data, to determine if updates are needed to the ETPL.
+For programs to remain eligible, they must supply updated information regarding their program.
+Any data that needs to be updated on the list is sent to LWDA staff, who sends a change request to the ETPL staff at the TCSG, OWD for changes.
+Significant changes to a program, such as price increase, will be submitted to the WDB for approval.

+e.
+Provide a description of any regional policies or agreements for ITAs or training providers.

+See Attachment 9: Individual Training Account Policy

+f.
+Provide a description of the process to track and manage all ITA activity.

+ITA activity is tracked and managed through the Geographic Virtual One-Stop System.
 Data is entered by the participants' case managers and is monitored by LWDA monitoring staff.
 Reports from the portal are used to monitor performance and participant activity.
+Supportive services and training expenditures are tracked with a spreadsheet as well as through the SGRC GMS accounting system.

+g.
+Provide a description of local board policy on use of statewide training provider list (including financial and duration of limits, out-of-area training, service to out-of-area customers, etc.).

+See Attachment 8: ETPL Policy

+h.
+Provide a description of how registered apprenticeship programs are added to the ETPL.

+See Attachment 8: ETPL Policy

-Additionally, supportive service and training expenditures are reported and tracked for each participant in the portal. - g.
-See Attachment #8. - h.
-The RA program application and instructions can be found on the SGRC website.
-RA programs are not subject to the same application and performance information requirements.
-Please see Attachment #8 for details. - 28.Implementation of Technology Provide a description of the technology used to enhance customer (participant and business) experience and any additional data analytics used to enhance planning and measure outcomes beyond mandated performance measures.
+4. Implementation of Technology - Provide a description of the technology used to enhance customer (participant and business) experience and any additional data analytics used to enhance planning and measure outcomes beyond mandated performance measures.